 The IT industry in China is rapidly growing.
 Over the last year in Hong Kong, I've had the privilege of working on an exciting project that has become a significant milestone in my career, offering me the opportunity to learn something new and innovative.

-Like many other projects, it is better to have every team member in the same place.
-I worked with the remote colleagues in different time zones, including Pacific Standard Time, some with UTC-06:00, and others with UTC+10:00… but it’s not ideal in terms of productivity.
+While working on many projects, it's generally more productive to have every team member located in the same place.
+However, I found myself collaborating with remote colleagues across various time zones, including Pacific Standard Time, UTC-06:00, and UTC+10:00, which wasn't ideal for productivity.

-The other challenge is you need to speak the customer’s language.
-For those of you who speak Chinese but can’t type fast, I would recommend to learn pinyin input method in order to catch up with the fast conversations in QQ chat.
+Another challenge is the language barrier with clients.
+For those who speak Chinese but aren't proficient typists, I recommend learning the pinyin input method to keep up with brief conversations in QQ Chat.